Brown Eyed Girl: Iain Matthews version

 British singer/songwriter Iain Matthews remade "Brown Eyed Girl" for his 1976 album Go for Broke from which it was issued as the lead single, becoming a hit in the Netherlands (No. 22) and in New Zealand (No. 25).

 Other versions

 An Adult Contemporary hit (No. 13) for Jimmy Buffett as recorded for his One Particular Harbour album (1983), "Brown Eyed Girl" was a 1984 C&W hit for Joe Stampley (No. 29).

+Freddy Curci reached number 31 in Canada with his version in July 1994.

-"Brown Eyed Girl" has been performed by a wide variety of other artists, including Adele,John Anderson, the Black Sorrows, Busted, Billy Ray Cyrus, Ellert Driessen (nl), Everclear, Caroline Jones, Roberto Jordán (as "La Chica De Los Ojos Cafés" Spanish), Bertie Higgins, Ronan Keating, Brian Kennedy, Lagwagon, Glen Medeiros, Reel Big Fish, Johnny Rivers, Shooting Gallery, Bruce Springsteen, Steel Pulse and U2.
+"Brown Eyed Girl" has been performed by a wide variety of other artists, including Adele, John Anderson, the Black Sorrows, Busted, Billy Ray Cyrus, Ellert Driessen (nl), Everclear, Caroline Jones, Roberto Jordán (as "La Chica De Los Ojos Cafés" Spanish), Bertie Higgins, Ronan Keating, Brian Kennedy, Lagwagon, Glen Medeiros, Reel Big Fish, Johnny Rivers, Shooting Gallery, Bruce Springsteen, Steel Pulse, U2 and Els Pets (as "Ulls De Color Mel" Catalan).